Skip to content

 4. Configure Grace Periods: Allow time for graceful shutdowns with appropriate gracePeriod values

-5. Enable RestoreOnDelete: Keep restoreOnDelete: true (default) to avoid leaving resources in unexpected states
+5. Enable RestoreOnDelete: Keep config.restoreOnDelete: true (default) to avoid leaving resources in unexpected states

 6. Namespace Isolation: Use specific namespaces to avoid accidentally scaling production resources